Heroin is an opioid that originates from morphine, a substance derived from opium poppy plants. It can be injected, sniffed, snorted, or smoked.

 - any coexisting medical conditions

 There are various kinds of treatments for opioid use disorder.
-Using multiple forms of treatment is often more effective than just using one.
+Using

 The two main forms of opioid use disorder treatment are pharmacological (medication) and behavioral.